kshatipra/kshatipra/README.md

 - 📝 I regularly write articles on [https://medium.com/@kshatipra](https://medium.com/@kshatipra)

+- 👋 This is my website, please have a look: https://pratikshapendse.my.canva.site

 - ⚡ Fun fact **From hating engineering as a kid, to 'can't stop loving it!', I have come a long way.**

 <p align="left">